 Raise sunken concrete slabs by filling voids beneath driveways, sidewalks, patios, garage entries, steps, and walkways.

-This method is often considered for sunken driveways, uneven sidewalks, settled patios, walkways, steps, garage slab transitions, and other concrete surfaces that are still mostly intact.
+For Madison homeowners, mudjacking is often considered when sidewalks, driveways, patios, walkways, steps, garage slab transitions, or exterior slabs have settled but are still mostly intact.
 The goal is to improve support below the slab without tearing out usable concrete too early.

 Sunken driveways